 What Customer Support actually means

-Customer support is more of a problem-solving department than a long-term success strategy.
+Although both roles have the customer at heart, Customer Support is more of a problem-solving department than a long-term success strategy.
 In this role, support reps primarily respond to two scenarios:

 - Technical Support

 Often, this doesn’t mean solving all technical issues with a SaaS product.
 In many cases, a rep will escalate an issue if they are out of their depth.
 However, it’s important to understand that Customer Support is the first responder to all technical issues.
 They respond to technical questions as they come in.